quells/flyio-rate-limit/README.md

 ## Environment Variables (Default Value)

-All environment variables are read in
+All environment variables are read in `cmd/limit` - they are not needed to use `pkg/limit`.

 - PORT (8080) - TCP port to listen on
 - LOG_LEVEL (4) - logrus level, defaults to info, higher is more-granular